-Achievement of the bachelor degree is based on a broad distribution of courses across representative fields of the liberal arts as well as a focused study in at least one field.
-The object of the broad distribution, accomplished by fulfilling the general education requirements, is designed to give the student a wide-ranging view of our intellectual heritage and to expand his/her outlook.
-The focused study, is achieved by completing a major in one academic discipline or program.
-It gives the student the opportunity to acquire a competence in a particular field of scholarship.
+Achievement of the bachelor degree is based on a broad distribution of courses across representative fields of the liberal arts as well as a focused study in at least one major.
+The object of the broad distribution, accomplished by fulfilling the general education requirements, is designed to give students a wide-ranging view of our intellectual heritage and to expand their outlook.
+The focused study is achieved by completing a major in one academic discipline or program which gives students the opportunity to acquire a competence in a distinct field of scholarship.

-As well as completing the degree requirements, each student must be approved for the BA or BS degree by the faculty during the May meeting, prior to commencement.
+In order to earn the Bachelor's degree, students must fulfill specific degree requirements as outlined below.
+They must also be approved for the BA or BS degree by the faculty during the May meeting, prior to commencement.
 Students are degree-eligible when they have met all requirements, have been approved by the faculty, have no outstanding disciplinary charges or sanctions, and have no unmet financial obligations to the college.

-Some requirements may be fulfilled by credits earned through the Advanced Placement Program, College-Level Examination Program, International Baccalaureate Program, or certain other exams or experiences.
+Some degree requirements may be fulfilled by credit hours earned through the Advanced Placement Program, College-Level Examination Program, International Baccalaureate Program, or certain other exams or experiences.
 The application of those credits to Wofford degree requirements is determined by the Office of the Registrar and the Chair of the appropriate academic department.